eunbeen-hong/eunbeen-hong/README.md

 * I’m currently working on \
 🔍 Computer vision project for detection of diffusion generated images. \
-👄 SeeSay: to help teach the deaf to speak. \
-🔤 NLP \
 👀 Another computer Vision project.

+* I have been worked on \
+👄 SeeSay: helping the deaf to speak. \
+🎵 LyriKOR: NLP project to translate English lyrics to Korean with syllable constraint.